pubkey/event-reduce/README.md

 <ul>
-    <li>You make a query to the database which returns the result in 100 milliseconds</li>
+    <li>1.
+You make a query to the database which returns the result in 100 milliseconds</li>
-    <li>A write event occurs on the database and changes some data</li>
+    <li>2.
+A write event occurs on the database and changes some data</li>
-    <li>To get the new version of the query's results you now have three options:</li>
+    <li>3.
+To get the new version of the query's results you now have three options:</li>
     <ul>
-        <li>Run the query over the database again which takes again 100 milliseconds</li>
+        <li>a.
+Run the query over the database again which takes again 100 milliseconds</li>
         <li>
-            Write complex code that calculates the new result depending on many different states and conditions
+            b.
+Write complex code that somehow merges the incoming event with the old state
         </li>
         <li>
+            c.
 Use <b>Event-Reduce</b> to calculate the new results on the CPU without disc-IO <b>nearly instant</b>
         </li>
     </ul>
 </ul>